joarreola/ETAMessages/README.md

     - Instantiate MapUpdate vs. passing.
 Call mapUpdate.displaUpdate() for display/console updates.
+    - Remove etaPointer parameter from pollRemote() and as arg to eta.getEtaDistance() call.

   - MapUpdate.swift
     Manage mapView updates (addPin) and getting ETA and distance between